AI washing checker for public AI product claims

 A vendor claim carries a higher evidence burden the more it promises — in scope, accuracy, compliance, ROI, or exclusivity.
 When evidence is not disclosed, the buyer carries that gap.

 None of this is a legal determination.
-Risk level describes evidence burden and wording risk only — not legality, compliance status, or purchase safety.
+The evidence-burden label describes wording risk and support needed only — not legality, compliance status, or purchase safety.

 How to use the checker

-1. Paste the vendor's public product page URL, or paste the specific AI claim text directly.
+- Paste the vendor's public product page URL when the page is readable, or paste one specific AI claim sentence directly.

 The checker works on public product pages, landing pages, marketing copy, and case study excerpts.
 It does not support PDFs, private pages, or batch scanning.